SasCezar/ScientificPapersRAG/README.md

 -   **🧠 RAG Variants**: Supports **simple**, **adaptive**, and **agentic** retrieval-augmented generation pipelines.
 -   **🌐 Web UI**: Interact with the pipeline using a **Streamlit** app.
 -   **🧪 Notebooks**: Explore and compare retrieval strategies in ready-to-run notebooks.
+-   **🧑‍🔬 LangSmith**: Monitor the retrieval and generation pipeline.

 ---